KARTAL-Strategy-Consulting/cdn/README.md

 ## How to use?

-- Upload the file you want to share on the "uploads" folder.
+- Click on the "upload files" up here, and upload your file.

 - Copy this link and replace "filename" with the name of the file you want to share